-You can listen to the interviews in the Archive Research Room.
-You need to sign a User Registration form and must adhere to any restrictions put in place by the interviewee on the Recording Agreement Form.
+You can listen to the interviews in the Archive Research Room after signing sign a User Registration form.

 If you would like to use an extract in a publication then written permission from the Project Co-ordinator is required.